 We want to help our patients get well and protect our staff and community.
-When you phone us or visit next, we will ask you these questions:
+When you phone us or visit next, we will ask you these questions.
+Have you:

-- Have you had close contact with a person with confirmed coronavirus in the 14 days before you became unwell?
+- Had close contact with a person with the confirmed virus in the past 14 days?
 AND

-- Do you have (or had) a fever, do you have a cough or shortness of breath or a sore throat?
+- Have (or had) a fever, cough, shortness of breath or a sore throat?

 If the answer is yes, please phone us first before you visit.
 We will ask you to stay in your car and call us when you arrive.
 When you arrive at reception you will be asked to wear a surgical mask and directed to a separate room.